iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 - Sum of squared difference between actual and predicted values.
 - More sensitive towards outliers, hence affected by outliers.
 - MSE is not good for larger errors.
 It changes the units/scale of the predicted values.
-- A lower MSE indicates that the model is more accurate.
+- A lower MSE indicates that the model is making more accurate predictions.

 ![MSE Scikit Learn](Image/MSESK.png)